-Factbox: Apple launches streaming service at $4.99/month, unveils new iPad
+Factbox: Apple's streaming service to cost $4.99/month; unveils new iPad, updates Watch

-(Reuters) - Apple Inc (AAPL.O) on Tuesday launched a new streaming TV service, which will showcase original shows at a monthly price of $4.99.
+(Reuters) - Apple Inc (AAPL.O) on Tuesday launched a new streaming TV service, which will showcase original shows at a monthly price of $4.99, and unveiled a new iPad and updates for its Watch.

 At an event held at the Steve Jobs Theater at the company’s Cupertino, California headquarters, Apple is also expected to launch new iPhones.